 - Prepare and file a lawsuit to argue the case in court if the insurance company refuses to agree to a fair settlement amount

 Our law firm accepts most personal injury cases on a contingency fee basis.
-Therefore, you do not owe anything for our legal services until we recover money for your claim.
+Therefore, you do not owe anything for our legal services until we recover money for your auto accident claim.

 If you or a family member were injured in an auto accident, reach out to our office for a free case evaluation with an experienced Miami car accident lawyer.